 - How do I get to the Main Office after my arrival at the airport?

-At the airport you meet Ebou, the project´s driver, just at the exit of the baggage claim showing your name on a piece of paper.
-Ebou will shuttle you to the compound of our Main Office in Manjai Kunda.
+At the airport you will meet a member of our team just at the exit of the baggage claim showing your name on a piece of paper.
+He/she will shuttle you to the compound of our Main Office in Manjai Kunda.
 An own address like in Europe is not available.
 If you would like your family to send something to you, please use this address: Project Aid The Gambia, NGO A57, P.O.
 Box 4540 Bakau, The Gambia, West Africa.
 If you ever get lost – these instructions help the taxi driver to find the address: take the coastal road („Bertil Harding Highway“) to the junction at Kotu Police Station.
 Turn into Kotu Road in an eastward direction, pass Kotu Fire Station.
 After 750 m enter the unpaved street on your left.
 There is a big tree, a taxi stand and a sign board „Project Aid The Gambia“.
-Drive this small dust road for 150 m until you reach the blue gate on the right.
+Drive this small dust road for 150 m until you reach the dark red gate on the right.
 Open this link to Google Maps to see this route.

 - What is the compound of the Main Office about – who is living and working there?

 The compound is like a tropical garden.
-After entering the gate there is a little staff house on the right.
+After entering the gate there is a little staff house of our gardeneer Theodore on the right.
 At the left side of that house there is the high water tank and the little house with the emergency power generator.
 Drinking water for the compound comes out of a deep well.
 It is of very high quality.
 You can drink it without any problem.
 Going further there are the guest house and a garage.
 At the end of the compound there is the house of the German chairman, Matthias Ketteler.
 After entering the main gate, at your left hand side there is the transfer store for drugs and the Main Office.
 This is the office of the Project Coordinator and his small team.
 The opening hours are Monday thru Thursday from 8.30am to 4.30pm and Friday 8am to 1pm.
 The back part of the office is the apartment of Patricia Ceesay.
 She runs a small private School near Brufut.
-Next to the office there are the solar panels for the compound and the house of Babucarr (“Pap“), the project´s mason, and his family.
+Next to the office there is the house of Babucarr (“Pap“), the project´s mason, and his family.
 Opposite of his house there is a small masoned cooking hut with an oven.
 Next there are a store for gardening tools, vegetable beds, several greenhouses and our Moringa trees.
 Leaving this area though a small gate there is a bar, a pool and an open hut (“Bantaba”), which we use for meetings.
 We have a day and a night watchman.
-During the office opening hours Theodore, the gardener, is also present as well as the driver Ebou.
+During the office opening hours Theodore, the gardener, is also present.

 - Where do I stay before my departure to Jahaly?